ismasan/ismaelcelis.com/content/posts/2025-07-identity-and-behaviour.md

 ### Identity is about history

-And “identity” is surely a useful concept!
+“Identity” is surely a useful concept.
+In fact, it's probably the one business-facing concept most likely to prevail over any technical abstraction.

 In real software systems we rely on identity to track how things behave over time.
 In an e-commerce system we want to know that `order-123` started as an empty cart, then a bag of cat litter and a can of cat food were added to it, then it was placed and became an Order, then it became two “shipments” because the cat litter is only available next week.

 <img
   src="/images/2025/identity-and-behaviour/order-flow.svg"